Anhydrouss/LogisticRegression-CreditDefault/README.md

 # Risk management and Debt Collection in a Nutshell:

-1) filter - limit the acquisition of known high risk profiles
+1) Filter - limit the acquisition of known high risk profiles
-2) accuracy - contract, onboard and bill accurately, first time
+2) Accuracy - contract, onboard and bill accurately, first time
-3) classify - continuously monitoring and reclassifying risk with updated data
+3) Classify - continuously monitoring and reclassifying risk with updated data
-4) engage - persistent/effective communication and skip-tracing
+4) Engage - persistent/effective communication and skip-tracing
-5) strong negotiation tactics to secure immediate payment
+5) Strong negotiation tactics to secure immediate payment
-6) stem the bleed (disconnection, threat of credit default listing, legal proceedings and settlements)
+6) Stem the bleed (disconnection, threat of credit default listing, legal proceedings and settlements)

 # Credit Risk Assessment and Management Policy Using Logistic Regression